-Since most people haven’t seen the actual job of a seafarer, they conclude that seafarers are only out there sitting with feet on the office table while making loads of money.
+Since most people haven’t seen the actual job of a seafarer, they conclude that seafarers are only out there sitting with their feet on the office table while making loads of money.

 Besides, our complexion changes to mestizo upon arriving home giving false impressions of lax jobs.

-“Naging mistiso si Dudong!” goes one flattery from a friend.
+“Naging mistiso si Dudong!” goes one flattery.

-Then there is the part where our standard of living suddenly improves because high earnings.
+Then there is the part where our standard of living suddenly improves because of high earnings.
 New house.
 Cars on the porch.
 Expensive apparels.

 But the most noticeable change is seen in our bellies.
 Seafarers develop belly fats, flabs or “bilbil sa tiyan” over time during our sea service.
 This is another reason people think that our occupation is slack.

 Thanks to social media, our loved ones today slowly understand the type of work we have on board.
-We earn much because we are putting our lives out there to provide their needs.
+We earn much because we are putting our lives out there to provide for their needs.

-As what my instructor said on college,
+As my instructor said in college,

-This means working on board is dangerous with risks being always present to hurt us.
+This means working on board is dangerous with risks always present to hurt us.
 He wanted to prepare us for the worst case so we could be on our guard both physically and emotionally.

-We earn every penny with sweat, blood and overtime.
-There is no such thing as too hot, too cold or too much because we are expected to perform our duties everyday.
+We earn every penny with sweat, blood, and overtime.
+There is no such thing as too hot, too cold, or too much because we are expected to perform our duties every day.